jmfrancklab/pyspecdata/conda_upgrade.md

 ``conda activate base``
-to switch to the base (python 3) environment, type ``ipython -pylab`` OR ``python -c "import matplotlib.pyplot;print 'test'"`` to make sure a python 3 version number is listed when ipython opens (and type ``exit`` to quit ipython)
+to switch to the base (python 3) environment, type ``ipython -pylab`` to make sure a python 3 version number is listed when ipython opens (and type ``exit`` to quit ipython), and that numpy and matplotlib load properly.
+(If they do not, try getting the `-c conda-forge` packages instead, and you can use ``python -c "import matplotlib.pyplot;print 'successful test'"`` as a more rapid means of testing)

 ``conda activate py2``
 to switch to the python 2
 environment,
+and

-type ``ipython -pylab`` OR ``python -c "import matplotlib.pyplot;print 'test'"`` to make sure a python 2 version number is listed when ipython opens (and type ``exit`` to quit ipython)
+type ``ipython -pylab``
+to make sure a python 3 version number is listed when ipython opens (and type ``exit`` to quit ipython), and that numpy and matplotlib load properly.
+(If they do not, try getting the `-c conda-forge` packages instead, and you can use ``python -c "import matplotlib.pyplot;print 'successful test'"`` as a more rapid means of testing)

+You may get
-small note from Alec: when I followed in exactly this order, I got [this error](https://github.com/conda/conda/issues/5448) when trying to open ipython, and needed to close the terminal window and open it again, then switch to py2 environment, in order for ipython to load.
+[this error](https://github.com/conda/conda/issues/5448) when trying to open ipython, and needed to close the terminal window and open it again, then switch to py2 environment, in order for ipython to load.

 ## set up bash so it can switch environments